-→ Know about any hazardous reactions which can occur if materials in your plant are accidentally mixed.

-→ When unloading materials from a shipping container, check, then double check, to make sure it contains the material you think it does, and that it is connected to the correct storage tank.

-→ Make sure unloading pipe connections are clearly labeled, including the use of a code or numbering system to avoid confusion of materials with similar names.

-→ If materials which can react hazardously are unloaded in the same area, or unloading locations are confusing, inform management and suggest how this could be improved.
-For example, you could separate unloading locations, use different types of unloading connections, or use special valve locking systems to make improper connection more difficult. → Ensure that unloading is done by trained and qualified workers, and manage any change in procedures.
+- Know about any hazardous reactions that can occur if materials in your plant are accidentally mixed. - When unloading materials from a shipping container. check, then double-check, to make sure it contains the material you think it does, and that it is connected to the correct storage tank. - Make sure unloading pipe connections are clearly labeled. including the use of a code or numbering system to avoid confusion of materials with similar names. - If materials that can react hazardously are unloaded in the same area, or unloading locations are confusing, inform management and suggest ways to improve it.
+For example, you could separate unloading locations, use different types of unloading connections, or use special valve-locking systems to make improper connection more difficult. - Ensure that unloading is done by trained and qualified workers, and manage any change in procedures.